php4all/bar/README.md

 b<0-9>  Selects the text background color from the palette. u<0-9>  Selects the underline color from the palette.
-        To reset the bg/fg/underline color just pass 'r' as the color index.
+        To reset the bg/fg/underline color just pass 'r' as the color index. e<0-9>	Selects the event on mouse click.
+Use 'r' as event index to define a sensible text zone.
+		\\e0text\\er

 l       Aligns the text to the left. c       Aligns the text to the center.